NWhite12/task_scheduling_app/readme.md

 | 8 | Add CSS | Adding some type of css so the program does not look like :poop: | :x: |

 ### Screenshots
-Here are some screen shots of the app running in its current form.
+Here are some screenshots of the app running in its current build.

 #### Main home screen
 ![home screen](readme_resources/pictures/start_page.png)